 You can move and resize the Small Mutiple chart using the controls indicated below:

 The data within the Charts can be refreshed (like a grid) by using the right mouse button pop-up menu -> Refresh option

-As there is nothing selected on the Rows, a better way to display this information, given its long narrow nature would be to turn on Chart wrapping.
+If nothing is selected on the Rows, a better way to display the information can be to turn on Chart wrapping.

 The data still has a common scale and is more easily compared.